spatie/async/README.md

 ### Working with tasks

-Besides using closures, you can also work with a Task.
+Besides using closures, you can also work with a `Task`.
-A Task is useful in situations where you need more setup work in the child process.
+A `Task` is useful in situations where you need more setup work in the child process.
 Because a child process is always bootstrapped from nothing, chances are you'll want to initialise eg. the dependency container before executing the task.
 The `Task` class makes this easier to do.

 ```php